 Define your messaging

+How do you want people to see your brand?
+What is your USP?
 What do you want to say?
-It’s important you clarify exactly what you want to communicate through you public relations messages and what you want people to take from your campaign.
+It’s important you clarify exactly what you want to communicate to your audiences through your public relations messages and what you want people to take from your campaign.
 This is also something a PR agency can help fine-tune for you.

 Who are you trying to reach?
-Is it a local or national audience?
-Consumers, business-owners, students or investors?
+Are they local or national or international?
+Are they consumers, business-owners, students or investors?
 Do you have a primary and secondary audience?
-Audiences can be segmented in an endless number of ways, so it’s import your PR agency is appropriately primed to help you grow brand awareness.
+Audiences can be segmented in an endless number of ways, so it’s important your PR agency is appropriately primed to help you maximise your brand awareness.

 If you don’t want to limit an agency’s room for creativity you can set a budget range, with an additional ‘project scope’.
 This way you can test the boundaries of what’s possible on your budget, without ending up disappointed when those big ideas floated in the pitch turn out to be unachievable on your budget.